 **CHANGES TO LEGAL AID ONTARIO's FAMILY AND CRIMINAL DUTY COUNSEL PROGRAMS - JUNE 2019**

 REVIEW OF THE LEGAL AID SERVICES ACT

 Over the summer of 2019, FOLA, as part of the Alliance for Sustainable Legal Aid (ASLA) reviewed the Legal Aid Services Act (LASA) and we continue to monitor this file.

 CALL FOR COMMENT – SHORT-TERM PRO BONO LEGAL SERVICES RULES

-The Law Society is seeking input on proposed amendments to the lawyers’ Rules of Professional Conduct, which extend the modified conflict of interest standard in the short-term pro bono legal services rules to Legal Aid Ontario lawyers, who provide short-term pro bono legal services.
+In the spring of 2019, the Law Society sought input on proposed amendments to the lawyers’ Rules of Professional Conduct, which would extend the modified conflict of interest standard in the short-term pro bono legal services rules to Legal Aid Ontario lawyers, who provide short-term pro bono legal services.

-The Law Society is also seeking input on whether the short-term pro bono legal services rules should be expanded to include other not-for-profit service providers.
+They also sought input on whether the short-term pro bono legal services rules should be expanded to include other not-for-profit service providers.
 Currently, only lawyers who provide services through a Pro Bono Ontario program are exempt from performing conflict of interest searches when providing pro bono services.